Wednesday, August 19, 2026

 Metassebia Hailu Zeleke

-Metassebia Hailu Zeleke is a PhD Student in African Studies specializing in Citizenship and Mobility in Africa at Addis Ababa University.
-He is from Law background and currently operating as Consultant & Attorney-at-Law by serving as a legal counselor to different corporate entities, foreign investors and international law firms.
-By now, he is Vice President of the Ethiopian Lawyers Association and also serving as Editorial Board Chairman of the peer-reviewed “Ethiopian Bar Review” Journal as well as editorial team chairman of the Ethiopian Lawyers’ voice called temuagach “ተሟጋች” newsletter.
-He is also serving as Management Board member in different organizations including the Ethiopian Shipping and Logistics Services Enterprise.
-He is also a part-time instructor at Unity University.
+Metassebia Hailu Zeleke is a legal practitioner and the Managing Partner of Metassebia Law Group LLP [MLG].
+He is from Law, African Studies, and Public Policy background.
+In addition to his leadership role at MLG, Metassebia holds several prominent positions within the legal community in Ethiopia.
+He currently serves as the Chairperson of Lawyers for Human Rights (LHR), demonstrating his commitment to promoting and upholding human rights within the country.
+Previously, he served as the Vice President of the Ethiopian Lawyers Association, where his role as the Editorial Board Chairman of the esteemed peer-reviewed "Ethiopian Bar Review" Journal remained intact.
+Metassebia's involvement extends to various management boards including but not limited to the Ethiopian Shipping and Logistics, where he contributes his strategic insights and legal expertise.
 Internationally, he is serving as a Research Fellow to the China-Africa Legal Research Center and a Consultant to the China Center for Legal Diplomacy.
-He has also different international recognition including appointment of “Ambassador for Peace” by the Universal Peace Federation (2011), recipient of a fellowship program at the Law School of Beijing Foreign Studies University (Beijing, 2014), recipient of the China-Africa Lawyers Exchange Program (Beijing, 2014) and recipient of the Young International Lawyers Program by International Bar Association (Tokyo, 2014).
+He has also different international recognitions including appointment of “Ambassador for Peace” by the Universal Peace Federation (2011), recipient of a fellowship program at the Law School of Beijing Foreign Studies University (Beijing, 2014), recipient of the China-Africa Lawyers Exchange Program (Beijing, 2014) and recipient of the Young International Lawyers Program by International Bar Association (Tokyo, 2014).
 He can be reached through metassebiahz@gmail.com or +251-911-636064

 Related Posts